mailekah/churchweb/README.md

 * Access control for *editing* parts of the site.
 Try and get good granularity.
 * Embedded calendar!
 (Google calendar plugin)
 * Media management... picture upload area?
 Dunno about a video player...
+* Something we can quickly set up, and then the administration interface for regular admins is VERY SIMPLE
+* I like the idea of templates and swappable modules, for quick setup.